Security and authentication

 • Provide access to services without requiring users to sign in with an ArcGIS account.

-You can also set an API key on any class that implements ApiKeyResource.
-When you set an API key for a specific class, it will override any key you may have set on ArcGISRuntimeEnvironment, enabling more granular usage telemetry and management for ArcGIS Online resources used by your app.
+You can also set the access token on any class that implements ApiKeyResource.
+When you set an access token for a specific class, it will override any access token you may have set on ArcGISRuntimeEnvironment, enabling more granular usage telemetry and management for ArcGIS Online resources used by your app.

 Classes that implement ApiKeyResource include: